You got to get used to sharing your thought on the right place, apply for cmlabs contributor now?

 Cookies store information and data such as usernames or passwords, meanwhile cache stores the files such as images or audio.

-Cache and cookies are both temporary storage that are beneficial to save users’ resources and time.
+Cache and cookies are both temporary storage that is beneficial to save users’ resources and time.